-So, if you are on Windows 10 1803 or Windows 8/7, we are going to discuss some method by which you can disable Touchpad when an external mouse is attached.
+So, if you are on Windows 10 or Windows 8/7, we are going to discuss some methods by which you can disable Touchpad when an external mouse is attached.

 Disable Touchpad when external mouse is attached